I’m a mom of multiples, well only two kids, and it definitely takes a toll on me because of my mom anxiety.

-They need me, but most of all, I need them.
+My kids need me, but most of all, I need them.
 They might be the indirect cause of my anxiety but they make me so happy and proud that I’m able to fight through it.
-They make it all worth it.
+The little rascals make it all worth it.

 My name is Paula and I’m a mom of two scrumptious cuties.
 Thanks Mommy Blog became a project for me to help guide other new moms and current moms through any of my own personal experiences and struggles.
 My hobbies include singing, doing jigsaw puzzles, baking, designing and trying to stay creative.